 Most testicular cancers can be detected at an early stage, either during an annual physical exam or if a lump or swelling of a testicle is noticed.
 Fortunately, testicular cancer is one of the most treatable forms of cancer, especially when caught early.

 If your doctor suspects testicular cancer, one or more of the following tests may be recommended:

-- Blood tests can identify certain substances known as tumor markers that may be secreted into your body by testicular cancer cells.
-A laboratory will examine a sample of your blood to measure for abnormally high levels of these substances.
+- Blood tests – can help identify certain substances known as tumor markers that may be secreted into your body by testicular cancer cells

 - Imaging tests – includes computed tomography (CT), magnetic resonance imaging (MRI) and positron emission tomography (PET) scans

 With testicular cancer, a standard surgical biopsy is not typically used because it can cause cancer cells to spread into the scrotum and lymph nodes.
 If a solid tumor is present or suspected, your surgeon may remove the entire testicle through an incision in the groin, a procedure called a radical inguinal orchiectomy.
 A pathologist then examines the tissue under a microscope to check for cancer cells.